claudiosanches/woocommerce-sass/README.md

 ## Installation ##

-Put the files in the theme as you like or keep the structure of directories.
+Add the files in the folder of your theme keeping this structure.

 Run the following command to generate the css file: